kingfadzi/lct_data/current_futrure_state.md

 ### 5. Composite Normalized View with Legacy Annotations

 This section presents a **composite representation** in which all entities are arranged in a fully normalized, one-to-many hierarchy, while retaining inline annotations of the existing many-to-many mappings to illustrate their current configuration.
-Two complementary views are available:
+Two views are available based on the current underlying model:

 - **Service Instance View (`si_hierarchy`)**
   Shows entities mapped directly to **Service Instances**, with legacy LCP and backlog annotations preserved.